First Red Scare: Overman Committee

 The Overman Committee was a special five-man subcommittee of the U.S. Senate Committee on the Judiciary chaired by North Carolina Democrat Lee Slater Overman.
 First charged with investigating German subversion during World War I, its mandate was extended on February 4, 1919, just a day after the announcement of the Seattle General Strike, to study "any efforts being made to propagate in this country the principles of any party exercising or claiming to exercise any authority in Russia" and "any effort to incite the overthrow of the Government of this country".
 The Committee's hearings into Bolshevik propaganda, conducted from February 11 to March 10, 1919, developed an alarming image of Bolshevism as an imminent threat to the U.S. government and American values.
 The Committee's final report appeared in June 1919.

 Archibald E. Stevenson, a New York attorney with ties to the Justice Department, probably as a "volunteer spy", testified on January 22, 1919, during the German phase of the subcommittee's work.
 He established that anti-war and anti-draft activism during World War I, which he described as pro-German activity, had now transformed itself into propaganda "developing sympathy for the Bolshevik movement".
 America's wartime enemy, though defeated, had exported an ideology that now ruled Russia and threatened America anew.
 "The Bolshevik movement is a branch of the revolutionary socialism of Germany.
 It had its origin in the philosophy of Marx and its leaders were Germans."
 He cited the propaganda efforts of John Reed and gave many examples from the foreign press.
-He told the Senators that "We have found money coming into this country from Russia."
+He told the senators that "We have found money coming into this country from Russia."

-The Senators were particularly interested in how Bolshevism had united many disparate elements on the left, including anarchists and socialists of many types, "providing a common platform for all these radical groups to stand on".
+The senators were particularly interested in how Bolshevism had united many disparate elements on the left, including anarchists and socialists of many types, "providing a common platform for all these radical groups to stand on".
 Senator Knute Nelson, Republican of Minnesota, responded by enlarging Bolshevism's embrace to include an even larger segment of political opinion: "Then they have really rendered a service to the various classes of progressives and reformers that we have here in this country."
 Other witnesses described the horrors of the revolution in Russia and the consequences of a comparable revolution in the United States: the imposition of atheism, the seizure of newspapers, assaults on banks, and the abolition of the insurance industry.
-The Senators heard various views of women in Russia, including claims that women were made the property of the state.
+The senators heard various views of women in Russia, including claims that women had been made the property of the state.

 The press reveled in the investigation and the final report, referring to the Russians as "assassins and madmen", "human scum", "crime mad", and "beasts".
 The occasional testimony by some who viewed the Bolshevik Revolution favorably lacked the punch of its critics.
 One extended headline in February read:

 On the release of the final report, newspapers printed sensational articles with headlines in capital letters: "Red Peril Here", "Plan Bloody Revolution", and "Want Washington Government Overturned".